Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 06.26.59 UTC
+- WIB: Selasa, 3 Desember 2024 09.01.11 UTC
-- WITA: Selasa, 3 Desember 2024 07.26.59 UTC
+- WITA: Selasa, 3 Desember 2024 10.01.11 UTC
-- WIT: Selasa, 3 Desember 2024 08.26.59 UTC
+- WIT: Selasa, 3 Desember 2024 11.01.11 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology